-First Class Proposal or Research Proposal
+How to Write a First Class Project Proposal or Research Proposal?

 If you are pursuing an undergraduate or graduate degree or a professional qualification, you may be required to write a project proposal or research proposal.
 This will form the basis of your research project, dissertation or thesis, which can play an integral part in your professional and academic future.
 Also have a look at this article, which goes into more details: How to Write a Successful Dissertation Proposal.

 What is a Project or Research Proposal?

 The main goal of a research proposal is to convince others that your proposed research study is important enough to warrant such an investigation.
 Therefore, it is extremely important that you attempt to write a first-class dissertation proposal.
 Before students write a formal dissertation, they must submit a research proposal, and it must be accepted by a committee of professors or lecturers.
 Once the document has been approved, students can commence the actual research.

 If you want to achieve the highest grade possible for your research proposal or first-class project proposal, you must follow certain guidelines.
 Achieving a first-class distinction, this is normally 70 per cent or higher, should be your ultimate goal.
 This is very important as your proposal often determines the success of your actual research project.

 Each academic institution will have its own criteria and expectations for research proposals.
 The specific guidelines and regulations are normally available in a document published by the university or institution.
 In addition, the specific procedures, forms and level of detail required for your project proposal will vary depending on your particular field of study.
 Regardless of the various criteria, you need to create a well-researched and concise research proposal in order to achieve a first-class grade.
 This academic document enables students to explore various proposal topics of interest they can later develop into projects or studies that incorporate the skills, theory and knowledge they have gained in lectures.